apache/dolphinscheduler/docs/en_US/System manual.md

       <img src="https://user-images.githubusercontent.com/53217792/61776719-2ee50380-ae2e-11e9-9d11-41de8907efb5.png" width="60%" />
  </p>

-> Project Home Page contains task status statistics, process status statistics, process definition statistics, queue statistics, command statistics.
+> Project Home Page contains task status statistics, process status statistics.

  - Task State Statistics: It refers to the statistics of the number of tasks to be run, failed, running, completed and succeeded in a given time frame.
  - Process State Statistics: It refers to the statistics of the number of waiting, failing, running, completing and succeeding process instances in a specified time range.